pineunity/apmec/doc/source/contributor/policy_actions_framework.rst

 Introduction
 ------------

-Apmec policy actions framework provides the NFV operators and VNF vendors to write a pluggable action that manages their own VNFs.
+Apmec policy actions framework provides the NFV operators and MEA vendors to write a pluggable action that manages their own MEAs.
 Currently Apmec already provided some common actions like autoscaling, respawning, and logging.
 With this framework the custom actions can be easily applied for the management purpose.